suchkristenwow/suchkristenwow.github.io/_pages/about.md

 The bulk of my thesis work has focused on developing an autonomous robotic platform to **revegetate degraded rangelands**.

 I've always believed that robots are powerful tools that can help address large-scale challenges.
 Degraded rangelands are indeed a significant issue, covering approximately 40% of the global land surface and supporting about 38% of the world’s population[^1].
 However, nearly 20% of these rangelands have been degraded[^2] due to climate change and ongoing development.
+Hopefully my work can help do something about that!

-### Watch My Research in Action
+### Watch Restorebot in Action

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9teAIFddnRg?si=TdxbUTUGkxuU9SwT" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>